willieloea/e2e_exploration/README.md

 ### 1.7 GitHub Actions
 #### Defninition
 GitHub actions are a way of automating developer workflows (including testing and CI/CD).
 They are triggered when something happens in the repository, like a pull request.
+Workflows are defined in .yml files, stored in the ./.github/workflows/ directory of a project

 ### 1.8 General notes
 #### Relationship between Detox and Jest